 Futureproof’s three new types of mortgages will include:

 - Equity Growth Mortgage™ – principal + interest

 These smart mortgages are designed to monetize home capital without equity depletion.

-Futureproof has developed these nextgen smart mortgages to deliver an entirely new approach to retirement funding, transforming the equity release, wealth management and financial advice industries.
+These nextgen smart mortgages will deliver an entirely new approach to retirement funding, transforming the equity release, wealth management and financial advice industries.